cxnturi0n/pivoting-tunneling-lab/README.md

 ## Play
 You can either access the laboratory on [DockerSecurityPlayground](https://github.com/DockerSecurityPlayground/DSP) (DSP) by starting the 'NS_Pivoting_PortForwarding_Tunneling' lab or playing it directly from your Windows/Linux/MacOS host by following these simple steps:
 1. Clone or download this repo.
-2. Go inside the 'Lab' folder.
+2. Go inside the [Lab](https://github.com/cxnturi0n/pivoting-tunneling-lab/tree/main/Lab) folder.
 3. Run the containers: ```docker compose up -d```.
 This may take some minutes.
 4. Connect to the kali container with a vnc client at localhost:5900, specyifing 'password' as the password.